The Royals and Nobles Ancestry

 A devout Catholic, His Lordship views his role as custodian of Newhall as a spiritual calling — restoring the house, sacred sites, and surrounding lands in honour of faith, heritage, and continuity.
 He continues to champion the preservation of Ireland’s built and natural heritage, ensuring the estate’s history remains vibrant for future generations.

-He resides at Newhall with his family, balancing his duties as landowner and Chief of Clan Ó Comáin with his quiet stewardship of a lineage and legacy stretching back over a millennium.
+His family seat is Newhall, where he balances his duties as landowner and Chief of Clan Commane with his quiet stewardship of a lineage and legacy stretching back over a millennium.

 Commane, Fergus Christopher 26th Lord Kinfauns (P7070)